MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 - To eliminate these duplicates, we will number the elements inside each group with 0, 1, 2, …, and this will be an additional component of the prefix sum indexes.
 - For this to perform well, we are assuming that groups are small.
     - Note that a group here is identified by a value of the PARTITION BY expression + a value of the ORDER BY expression, so this is not an unreasonable assumption.
-- Also note that if there is no ORDER BY, then groups might be large, but in this case we don’t employ Prefix Sum, but we transform away the windowing to grouped aggregation + self-join (as noted above).
+- Also note that if there is no ORDER BY, then groups might be large, but in this case we don’t employ Prefix Sum, but we transform away the window functions to grouped aggregation + self-join (as noted above).

 **Parallelism.** DD's Prefix Sum should be data-parallel even inside a window partition.
 (It’s similar to [a Fenwick tree](https://en.wikipedia.org/wiki/Fenwick_tree), with sums maintained over power-of-2 sized intervals, from which you can compute a prefix sum by putting together LogN intervals.)
-TODO: But I wasn’t able to actually observe a speedup in a simple test when adding cores, so we should investigate what’s going on with parallelization.
+TODO: But I wasn't able to actually observe a speedup in a simple test when adding cores, so we should investigate what’s going on with parallelization.
 There was probably just some technical issue, because all operations in the Prefix Sum implementation look parallelizable.

 **Types.** We'll have to generalize DD's Prefix Sum to orderings over types other than a single unsigned integer, which is currently hardcoded in the code that forms the intervals.
 We’ll map other types to a single unsigned integer.
 Importantly, this mapping should *preserve the ordering* of the type: